San Diego Schools with Homeland Security Degrees

 Bachelor of Arts in International Security and Conflict Resolution

 The international security and conflict resolution program is an interdisciplinary program offered through the cooperation of the College of Arts and Letters, the College of Sciences and the College of Professional Studies and Fine Arts.
 The program includes course topics on health and human services, as well as courses exploring the political, moral, socioeconomic and cultural dimensions of global conflict.
-Students are also required to participate in a study abroad program, with the opportunity to specialize their degree in environment and security, cooperation, conflict resolution or justice in the global system.
+Students are also required to participate in a study abroad program, with the opportunity to specialize their degree in environment and security, cooperation and conflict resolution or justice in the global system.

 Master of Science in Homeland Security

 Students looking for related homeland security programs in the San Diego area may choose to pursue an associate's degree or certificate in security management at Grossmont College, a 2-year community college in El Cajon, which is about 15 miles from San Diego.
-Another 2-year community college located about 16 miles from San Diego is Miramar College, which offers several administration of justice programs, including a certificate of performance in transportation security.